Skip to main content

 Vacation rentals (like AirBnbs and Vrbos) play a significant role in limiting our housing stock and driving up rents, home prices, and property taxes.
 Absentee investors are buying up huge swaths of our housing stock and turning them into vacation rentals for tourists instead of renting or selling to long-term Hudson Valley residents.

-The Housing Access Voucher Program (HAVP) creates a rental assistance program for New Yorkers who are currently homeless or are at risk of homelessness, including undocumented New Yorkers and those who are not currently on public assistance.
+The Housing Access Voucher Program creates a rental assistance program for New Yorkers who are currently homeless or at risk of homelessness, including undocumented New Yorkers and those who are not currently on public assistance.

-The Housing Access Voucher Program will help end homelessness in New York State
+The Housing Access Voucher Program will help end homelessness in New York state.